svenstaro/derp/data/Resources.md

 3. If the data is already loaded (in step 2), the Resource is created with that data
 4. Otherwise the Resource is created with Loader and URL parameters, to load when required

-The resource manager's interface for creating and loading resources:
+The resource manager's interface for creating and loading resources.

     // ResourceManager.createUnstored(); ResourceManager.store()
     Resource ResourceManager.create(type, source, name = Autodetect, loader = Autodetect);